awsdocs/amazon-kendra-developer-guide/doc_source/API_PersonasSummary.md

 Required: No

  ** UpdatedAt **   <a name="Kendra-Type-PersonasSummary-UpdatedAt"></a>
-The date\-time the summary information was last updated\.
+The Unix timestamp when the summary information was last updated\.
 Type: Timestamp
 Required: No